 Sickle cell anemia is most common in people of West and Central African descent.

 According to the Mississippi Cannabis Patients Alliance, the use of medical cannabis in the treatment of sickle cell anemia is demonstrated to be safe and effective, especially in side effects such as chronic and debilitating pain.
-Additionally, as medical cannabis treatment continues, patients are more likely to have more energy, increase physical activity, sleep better, and have better impacts on their mental health.

 THC: THC binds to cannabinoid receptors in the brain and nerve cells, which can slow pain impulses and reduce pain perception.